mxjp/gluon/docs/reference/signals.md

 ```

 ## Expressions
-In gluon, an `Expression` can be a static value, a signal or a function that accesses signals.
+In rvx, an `Expression` can be a static value, a signal or a function that accesses signals.
 ```jsx
 // A static value:
 42;